sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 Ram’s chest tightened.
 Bharath had given the sword himself, a gift meant to bind the boy to his uncles.

-## The Jewelry Chest

-Kausalya’s hands shook as she pried open the chest.
-The lid groaned.
-Inside, a ruby choker lay half-buried under dust—its stones glinting like dried blood.

-Surpanakha’s eyes flickered to a ruby choker, its stones catching the lamplight like drops of blood.

-“You honor me too much,” Surpanakha said softly.

-Kausalya clasped the choker around her neck.
-The metal pressed warm against her skin.
-“This house is yours now.”

-Surpanakha smiled, but it did not reach her eyes.
-She traced the ruby’s edge.
-A mother’s love is easy to fool, she thought.

-Kausalya’s breath hitched.
-She pressed a bracelet into Surpanakha’s palm.
-“For Luv’s bride.”

-Surpanakha’s thumb brushed the cold metal.
-A pawn’s ransom, she thought.

 ## Ravani Household